Emsworth: Culture and community

 Emsworth Library was considered for closure in 2020 but following public consultation, was reprieved.

 Emsworth Museum is administered by the Emsworth Maritime & Historical Trust.

 The town is twinned with Saint-Aubin-sur-Mer in Normandy, France.

 Local landmark Thorney Island is home to a detachment of the Sussex Army Cadet Force, a volunteer youth organisation, sponsored by the Ministry of Defence, which accepts cadets aged between 12 and 18 years of age.

 1st Emsworth Scouts meet several times per week with different sections aimed at different age groups and abilities.

 In 2014 retired Royal Navy Captain Clifford "John" Caughey drove his car into the clubhouse of Emsworth Sailing Club, causing an explosion and requiring thirty firefighters to put out the fire.

 Politics

 The town is part of the Havant constituency, which since the 1983 election has been a Conservative seat.
 The current Member of Parliament (MP) is Alan Mak.
 The town is represented at Havant Borough Council by councillors Richard Kennett and Lulu Bowerman of the Conservative Party and Grainne Rason of the Green Party.
 The local Hampshire County Councillor is Lulu Bowerman.
 The town has branches of the Conservative Party, Liberal Democrats, the Labour Party, the United Kingdom Independence Party and the Green Party.
+The current Member of Parliament (MP) is Alan Mak.
+The town is represented at Havant Borough Council by councillors Reuben Mychaleckyj, Grainne Rason, and Charles Robert of the Green Party.
+The local Hampshire County Councillor is Lulu Bowerman.